flowroute/flowroute-numbers-python/README.md

 The following example sets `2` for the `limit`, `206` for the `npa`, and to display `page` `2` in the output:

+	#List NPA and NXX
 	response = pnc.list_area_and_exchange(limit=2,npa=106,page=2)
-	print (response)

 #####Example response

 Results are returned in numerical order, starting with the lowest NPA number.
-The `npaxxs` variable is formatted as a combination of the area code and exchange.
-In the following example, `206258` is the combination of area code `206` and exchange `258`.
+The `npaxxs` parameter variables are formatted as a combination of the NPA and NXX.
+In the following example, `206258` is the combination of NPAe `206` and NXX `258`.

 	{
   	"npanxxs": {